Jumping-Beaver/HTML_Inspector/README.md

 ## How is the fast performance achieved?

-- Most significant: Only two contiguous memory blocks are allocated to parse the document: a list of nodes and a list of attributes.
+- Conceptually: Only two contiguous memory blocks store the parsed document: a list of nodes and a list of attributes.
 Other parsers make thousands of memory allocations to build a tree data structure.

-- Data queries use lazy evaluation for the iteration over nodes and for the decoding of HTML entities to UTF-8.
+- Conceptually: Data queries use lazy evaluation for the iteration over nodes and for the decoding of HTML entities to UTF-8.

+- Most essential implementation detail: The parser maintains a stack of unclosed tags to match them quickly.
+Looping backwards through the whole node list to find them is very slow.

 - The named HTML entities are indexed by their first character.

+- Trivial but significant: Storing the `sizeof` value instead of calling `strlen` to get the length of hard-coded tag names.

 ## What makes HTML difficult to parse?